dmitrikozlov/django-logging/README.md

-# Google Cloud logging in a Django project
+# Google Cloud Platform Logging in a Django project

+Django projects use the standard Python Logging module to write logs to various destinations, including the Google Cloud Platform Logging.
+However, Google Logging provides more features than the Python Logging module.
+For example, Google Logging introduced structural logs and additional logging levels.
+You may use the Google Logging API client library for Python directly, but that’s not ideal in many cases.
-The code presented here provides an interface to Google Cloud logging.
-It allows writing structural data and emitting logs with 'NOTICE', 'ALERT' and 'EMERGENCY' levels.
+The code presented here provides an interface to Google Logging via the Python Logging module API with additional functionality.
+It allows writing structural logs and emitting records with 'NOTICE', 'ALERT' and 'EMERGENCY' levels.
 It requires only minimal changes to a Django project and supports all other features of the Python logger.

 For example, the call

 ```
 logger.notice('A notice with a data payload', x=1, y='foo', z={'k1':10,'k2':20})
 ```
-emits an entry in the Google Cloud logging, such as
+emits an entry in the Google Logging, such as
 ```
 {
   "insertId": "1qpskcifhsqcri",